cjneely10/cjneely10.github.io/_posts/2020-02-01-MetaSanity-Output.md

 ├── kegg_results​/
 ├── peptidase_results​/
 ├── virsorter_results/
-├── mag1.metagenome_annotation.tsv
+├── mag1.annotation.tsv
 ...</code></pre>

 The first two `.tsv` files contain the parsed results of the **MetaSanity** pipelines.
-These are simple tab-delimited text files. **PhyloSanity** results are contained in `metagenome_evaluation.tsv`. **FuncSanity** results are in a set of files. `metagenome_functions.tsv` contains functional and metabolic information for all genomes that were studies.
-A file ending with the extension `.metagenome_annotation.tsv` will be generated for each genome that was analyzed.
+These are simple tab-delimited text files. **PhyloSanity** results are contained in `evaluation.tsv`. **FuncSanity** results are in a set of files. `functions.tsv` contains functional and metabolic information for all genomes that were studies.
+A file ending with the extension `.annotation.tsv` will be generated for each genome that was analyzed.

 The remaining directories contain the raw output from each of the programs that were incorporated into the user's annotation pipeline.
 The resulting file(s) are parsed for specific information to generate the workflow's results.